s4fwan/W3Mod-ShowDismantleComponentsQuantity/README.md

 **Version 1.0.1**

-* Fixed the range shown for Journeyman Craftsmen to "1 - (max-1)" instead of "1 - (max)"
+* Fixed the Journeyman Craftsmen range to display from 1 (inclusive) to maximum (exclusive), rather than maximum (inclusive)

 **Version 1.0.0**